AppleWin/AppleWin/linux.md

 Unfortunately, this must be reapplied after every build.

 Uthernet II is supported too (only MACRAW) and by default uses `libslirp` which does *not* require elevated capabilities.
 Use the ImGui settings to enable it.

+Most of the debugger now works (in the ImGui version).

 ## Executables